Things to Know When Planning a Trip to Vietnam

 I’m not a Vietnam travel expert – I’ve been to the country 4 times and have been to most of the popular places but there’s so much more to know about it – but I hope that these tips can help you when planning a trip to Vietnam!

 There was a huge, devastating war here not that long ago

-There are lots of places to learn about the Vietnam War in Vietnam itself, but it mightn’t be a bad idea to do some research about it before you go.
+There are lots of places to learn about the Vietnam War in Vietnam itself, including museums, tours of the demilitarized zone and a drive along the Ho Chi Minh Trail, but it mightn’t be a bad idea to do some research about it before you go.
 Vietnam has been at war for a very, very long time, and this is something that all travelers should be mindful of when visiting the country.